 - Heat 2 tablespoons olive oil in a large skillet or saucepan with lid over medium-high heat.
 Add onion and green pepper and cook until the onions are translucent, about 5 minutes.

-- Stir in half of the garlic, tomato paste, oregano, cumin, bay leaves, salt and pepper and cook until tomato paste darkens, about 1 minute.
+- Stir in half the garlic, tomato paste, oregano, cumin, paprika, bay leaves, salt and pepper.
+Cook, stirring often, until tomato paste darkens, about 1 minute.

 - Add the ground turkey, stirring and crumbling up the chunks, until browned and no longer pink, about 5 minutes.